Emptx0/LogisticRegressionC/README.md

-# Logistic Regressi on C
+# Logistic Regression on C
 Implementation of binary classification with logistic regression in C for 3 features dataset.